superdesk/superdesk-core/docs/schema.rst

 ``expiry`` *datetime*

     When this item will expire.
-After that time it will be archived.
     It updates on every save/send action.

 Copyright information